504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 • Rate each behaviour at each transition point.
 The teacher marks "yes" or "not yet" for each target at morning, midday, and afternoon.
 This takes about 30 seconds per rating period.

 • Connect to home reinforcement.
-The student brings the card home.
+The learner brings the card home.
 If they met criteria, a pre-agreed reward follows (screen time, a preferred activity, a small privilege).
 The parent does not need to add punishment for missed targets; the absence of the reward is sufficient.

 • Began work within 2 minutes of instruction (yes/not yet)